junhoyeo/better-pdf-to-text/README.md

 - Super goated pdf text miner
 - Not published to any registry yet
-- ✅ OCR support added for scanned PDFs using Tesseract.js
+- OCR support added for scanned PDFs using Tesseract.js
-- TODO: Add Vision, Correction using LLM, etc., like in [junhoyeo/BetterOCR](https://github.com/junhoyeo/BetterOCR)
+- TODO: Add ~~Vision,~~ OCR Correction using LLM, etc., like in [junhoyeo/BetterOCR](https://github.com/junhoyeo/BetterOCR)

 ## packages